CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

-Our experiments were conducted on a server with a i7-8700K CPU and 4 RTX-3090 GPUs.
-We report experiment time usage with 4 gpus as follows:
+We conduct experiments on a server with an i7-8700K CPU and four RTX-3090 GPUs.
+All the four GPUs are utilized for training, while only a single GPU is used during inference.
+We report the time cost as follows:

-\begin{enumerate} \item It takes around one day to train HDMapNet or FusionNet. \item It takes 8 minutes to infer 4000 frames (100 scenes) for HDMapNet or FusionNet. \item It takes 4 hours for behavior cloning sampling, and it takes one extra day to train CenterLineDet with behavior-cloning sampled data. \item It takes overall 28 minutes for CenterLineDet to infer 4000 frames (0.42s/frame=2.39Hz, which is sufficient for Nuscenes with 2Hz key frame rate).
-Besides, it should be noted that CenterLineDet does not need to work in an online manner (i.e., HD map mapping task is not an online task), thus even a lower frame rate should also be sufficient. \end{enumerate}
+\begin{itemize} \item It takes one day to train HDMapNet or FusionNet. \item It takes 13 minutes to infer 5981 frames (148 scenes) for HDMapNet or FusionNet. \item It takes around 5 hours for behavior-cloning sampling, and it takes one extra day to train CenterLineDet with behavior-cloning sampled data. \item It takes overall 41 minutes for CenterLineDet to infer 5981 frames (0.41s/frame=2.43Hz, which is sufficient for Nuscenes with 2Hz key frame rate).
+Besides, it should be noted that CenterLineDet does not need to work in an online manner (i.e., HD map generation task is not an online task). \end{itemize}